pitchaim/DICOM/README.md

 ##renameDicomSeries
 Takes as parameter the name of a directory containing sub-directories of DICOM files (each sub-directory representing the output of one series).
-Reads the 'SeriesDescription' field from the metadata of the first file in each sub-directory, copies contents of each sub-directory into new directory with the name of the series, and includes a log file ('DICOM_log.txt') of all files copied for each sub-directory.
+Reads the 'SeriesDescription' field from the metadata of the first file in each sub-directory, copies contents of each sub-directory into new directory with the name of the series, and outputs a master log file with information about each series found.

 (C) 2016 Austin Marcus